 Skip to content

-A receding hairline is when someone loses hair beyond their maturing hairline.
-It coincides with active hair shedding and hair thinning.
-This often makes the hairline uneven, creating an “M” shaped hairline.
+A receding hairline is when someone loses hair beyond their maturing hairline and it is noticeable with active hair shedding and hair thinning.
+This often makes the hairline uneven, creating an “M” shaped or a deeper uneven hairline.

 Dr Roshan Vara, Director and Hair Transplant Surgeon